instituutnederlandsetaal/BlackLab/doc/bark/bark007-solr-integration.md

 ## When?

 Work on this started in 2022.
 The non-distributed part is mostly finished although in an experimental state.
-Distributed search will be finished later, likely in 2024.
+Distributed search will be finished later.

 ## Impact on users